The benefits for agriculture

-Private land conservation is growing in global standing as a corner stone of agricultural sustainability.
-Increasingly, farm producers are becoming aware of the integral role that a healthy landscape, including its biodiversity, has on land and farm productivity.
+Private land conservation is growing in global standing as a cornerstone of agricultural sustainability.
+Increasingly, farm producers are becoming aware of the integral role that a healthy landscape, including its biodiversity, plays in land and farm productivity.

-Some of the benefits that flow onto landholders who apply a private land conservation agreement on their land include:
+Some of the benefits for farmers who participate in private land conservation are:

-- Direct improvements in land and farm productivity by addressing key threats such as mitigation of drought, fire, flood, and climate change,
+- direct improvements in land and farm productivity by addressing key threats such as weeds and pests

-- Using co-ordinated measures that deal with threats posed by pests by using strategies that increase survival rates of stock while helping native animals to prosper,
+- dealing with threats posed by pests through strategies that increase survival rates of stock while helping native animals to prosper

-- Understanding the right levels of grazing pressure in native grasslands that help to continue the growth and avoids the effects of over grazing, including the loss of top soil and the cost of importing feed,
+- understanding the right levels of grazing pressure on native grasslands that help to continue growth and avoid the effects of over-grazing, including the loss of top-soil and the cost of importing feed

-- Improving risk strategies in farm planning which are looked at by finance and insurance brokers and companies which may help gain better access to finance for business growth and reducing premiums in the future,
+- improving risk strategies in farm planning, which are considered by finance and insurance brokers and companies, and thereby possibly gaining better access to finance for business growth and reducing premiums in the future

-- Being able to access the latest in research from leading bodies including the CSIRO, Fenner School at the Australian National University and other leading research facilities on practices that both improve land and farm productivity whilst protecting biodiversity,
+- having access to the latest in research from leading bodies including the CSIRO, Fenner School at the Australian National University and other leading research facilities on practices that improve land and farm productivity whilst protecting biodiversity

-- Developing future eco-tourism opportunities to diversify land income streams and help support greater community interest in visiting places with native vegetation and where farming and native vegetation work together,
+- developing future eco-tourism opportunities to diversify income streams and help support greater community interest in visiting places where farming and native vegetation work together

-- Tools to better market your produce, including support around branding and marketing to help reach markets that want to know the story about your product, whether food or fibre,
+- tools to better market your produce, including support around branding and marketing to help reach markets that want to know the story behind the products they buy

-- Potentially having an increased and diversified farm income by diversifying on farm activity to include protection and conservation with grazing and cropping activities, and
+- potentially broadening farm income sources by diversifying activity to include protection and conservation in conjunction with grazing and cropping activities

-- Being connected with other landholders across NSW who are also protecting land to share experiences and increase a sense of belonging.
+- being connected with other landholders across NSW who are also protecting their land, so you can share experiences and knowledge.

-As a landholder, we are inviting you to become a partner in our program that will work with and help support your hard work on the land or farm while helping to deal with some of our environmental challenges.
+As a landholder, we are inviting you to become a partner in our program that will engage with and help support your hard work on your property, while also addressing critical environmental challenges.

-To read about stories from other landholders involved in private land conservation, please click here
+To read stories of other landholders involved in private land conservation, please click here.